Vera Nunes

 Vera Nunes, stage name of Isaura Nunes Martins Henriques (12 August 1928 – 2 February 2021), was a Brazilian actress.

 Biography

 Henriques studied accounting in her youth, although she had a passion for the arts.
-She became a radiographer at the age of 13 for the Ministry of Education alongside José Vasconcelos and Fernanda Montenegro.
-She spent some time in Argentina to shoot No me digas adiós and returned to Brazil to shoot Falta alguém no manicômio.
-She also opened a theatre company at the Teatro Cultura Artística in São Paulo.
+She became a radiographer at the age of 13 for the Ministry of Education, working alongside José Vasconcelos and Fernanda Montenegro.
+She spent some time in Argentina to film *No me digas adiós*, and later returned to Brazil to shoot *Falta alguém no manicômio*.
+She also founded a theatre company at the Teatro Cultura Artística in São Paulo.

 Nunes was hired by TV Paulista in 1951, which would soon end her film career.
 She last appeared in a film in the 1957 flick Dorinha no soçaite, and subsequently focused on television.
 She married actor Altamiro Martins in 1961, who died in 2005.

 Vera Nunes died in Campinas on 2 February 2021, at the age of 92.